 “I chose to teach at Michigan International Prep School because it is an online school that offers diverse, flexible, and customized education solutions for all students.
 Additionally, MIPS allows students who have special needs to flourish and feel supported to do their very best.”

-Brenda is a Middle School Mentor Teacher here at MIPS and is based out of the Howell Lab.
-In addition to mentoring and tutoring her own students, Brenda helps any student that comes into the lab.
-She goes above and beyond to make herself available to her students.
+Brenda is a Middle School Teacher here at MIPS.
+Brenda goes above and beyond to make herself available to her students.
 Brenda is known as being a reliable, kind, and patient advocate for her students.
 Middle School math tutoring is her favorite way to help students.

 In her free hours, Brenda enjoys spending time with her husband and two children, camping, reading, and organizing.